-This post shows you how to build a timer circuit that can delay turning something on for a certain amount of time from seconds to minutes using common parts like transistors, capacitors and diodes.
+This article explains how to use basic components like transistors, capacitors and diodes to create a timer circuit that may delay turning things on for a specific amount of time ranging from seconds to minutes.

 What is a delay timer circuit: